 In 1974 Beta Engineering began manufacturing diesel engines.
 Awami Motors started making Suzuki pickups while Sindh Engineering started manufacturing Mazda Trucks in 1980.
 Pak Suzuki started the production of vehicles in 1982.
 Fiat introduced Vendor Development & Technical Cell or VDTC and Al-Ghazi Tractors in 1983.
 Hinopak Motors joint ventured with PACO, Al-Futtaim Group, Hino Motors & TTC in 1986.
 Ghandhara Nissan introduced Nissan Diesel Trucks in 1987.
 Pakistan Association of Auto Parts & Accessories Manufacturers started its operations in 1989.

 The government regularized the industry in 1990.
-The industry moved from nationalization to privatization and brought a huge boom in the production of automobiles.
+The industry moved from nationalization to privatization and brought a massive boom in the production of automobiles.
 40% share of Pak Suzuki was acquired by Suzuki Japan in 1991.
-The production of Toyota corollas was started by Indus Motors Company in 1993.
+The production of Toyota Corollas was started by Indus Motors Company in 1993.
 Pakistan Automotive Manufacturers Association was formed in 1994.
 Honda Civic was introduced by Honda Atlas.